The Best Winter & Cold Weather Running Gear for 2025

 Goodr Mach G

 It’s hard to go wrong with a pair of Goodr’s.
 This aviator style is one of my favorites especially when running in the snow because they are polarized, lightweight, and the large lenses keep light from seeping in the sides.
-They also come in a ton of fun colors with even funkier names—and at only $35, they are a steal.
+They also come in a ton of fun colors with even funkier names — and at only $35, they are a steal.

-FAQs About Cold Weather Running Gear
+FAQs About Cold Weather Running

 What is too cold to run outside?